grain-lang/grain-lang.org/src_blog/_posts/Grain-Formatter.md

 tags: Tooling, Developer Experience,
 ---

-For any modern programming language to succeed it needs to provide developers the support tools they have become used to: code editor extensions, IDE support and in recent years code formatting or pretty print tools.
+For any modern programming language to succeed, it needs to provide developers the support tools they have become used to: code editor extensions, IDE support and in recent years code formatting or pretty print tools.

 The acceptance of automatic code formatting tools providing the “one true style” for development in a language seems to have really caught on with the release of Prettier for JavaScript.
 In contrast to a linter, which reports on how well a piece of code adheres to style and best practices, a code formatter rewrites a piece of code in the approved style.